-- 1) No facilitator. - Some groups may decide to manage their discussions between themselves.
-In such cases, the group should have rules for respectful discussions and managing disagreements. - (See Section 5 for some suggestions on having effective discussions and managing challenges). - 2) Members as facilitators. - One or more group members may volunteer to guide discussions.
-Training would be required to prepare them for the role - 3) Non-members as facilitators. - In some cases, people with lived experience who have attended and led other peer support groups may become facilitators.
-They can use their previous experience with peer support, and their lived experience to guide the group discussions. - 4) Trained professional as a facilitator. - In some groups the facilitator role is done by a trained professional (counsellor, social worker, or a mental health professional).
-There may be a cost involved.
-It also means that the group discussion may not be purely "peer-led".
+- No facilitator. - Some groups may decide to manage their discussions between themselves.
+In such cases, the group should have rules for respectful discussions and managing disagreements. - See the Facilitator Guide for suggestions on having effective discussions and managing challenges. - Members as facilitators. - One or more group members may volunteer to guide discussions.
+Training would be required to prepare them for the role. - Non-members as facilitators. - o In some cases, people with lived experience who have attended and led other peer support groups may become facilitators.
+They can use their previous experience with peer support, and their lived experience to guide the group discussions. - Trained professional as a facilitator. - In some groups the facilitator role is done by a trained professional (counsellor, social worker, or a mental health professional).
+There may be a cost involved. - This means the group discussion may not be peer-led.

-Tip: Refer to Section 5 to read more about the role of a facilitator and how to deal with issues as they come up.
+Tip: Refer to The Facilitator Guide to read more about the role of a facilitator and how to deal with issues as they come up.